c1arissa/cheatsheets/vim_basic.md

 cursor is over    *

-Search and replace from current line to end of file   :,$s/search/replace/gc (the gc means global and confirm)
+Search and replace from current line to end of file   `:,$s/search/replace/gc` (the gc means global and confirm)

+`:s/foo/bar/g` 	Change each 'foo' to 'bar' in the current line.
+`:%s/foo/bar/g` 	Change each 'foo' to 'bar' in all the lines.
+`:5,12s/foo/bar/g` 	Change each 'foo' to 'bar' for all lines from line 5 to line 12 (inclusive).
+`:'a,'bs/foo/bar/g` 	Change each 'foo' to 'bar' for all lines from mark a to mark b inclusive (see Note below).
+`:.,$s/foo/bar/g` 	Change each 'foo' to 'bar' for all lines from the current line (.) to the last line ($) inclusive.
+`:.,+2s/foo/bar/g` 	Change each 'foo' to 'bar' for the current line (.) and the two next lines (+2).
+`:g/^baz/s/foo/bar/g` 	Change each 'foo' to 'bar' in each line starting with 'baz'.

 Shell (Exit temporarily to a shell)
 -----------------------------------
-Type  :sh
+Type  `:sh`

 To come back to VIM  from the shell type  exit